robertocarroll/robertocarroll/README.md

 See [Automate Jekyll](http://www.guyroutledge.co.uk/blog/automate-jekyll-post-creation-with-thor/) for details.

 ## Images
-At the moment, I'm going with 1200 x 741
+- At the moment, I'm going with 1200 x 741
+- #121b22 for the dark background

 ## Categories
 - Home